top of page

 Design, around these parts, means visual.
 And then there's verbal design.
 An afterthought.
 Like qualifying someone as a ‘female doctor’.

-In branding, we all begin at the root.
-We build from nothing, or we reshape what’s there.
-We move things from what they are, to become what we can imagine.
-The work is foundational, but it rarely bears our names.
+It is foundational, but it rarely bears our names.
 It gets handed over, and finished by someone else; to end up on a highway, or on your TV, or in aisle three.
 We're like parents who are constantly waving goodbye as yet another child goes off to university.
 And you can only hope that what you did in the early years is going to be good enough to see them through.

 So I guess that what I do with words.
 I design them.